Peligrietzer/feral_machines/posts/anemone.md

 I remembered the anemone: its name, and the way that its syllables decay in your mouth.
 They're not like the seeds you found in a passerine's beak, the beak of a nuthatch, for example, pickled and stored in a jar that weeps and weeps through the label.
-The best I can do is delay it, the moment it slips and was smashed on the ashphalt.
+The best I can do is delay the moment it slips and is smashed on the ashphalt.
 The jar's pretty heavy, and my hands, incoherent.

 The girl at the desk must've thought we're a couple; she comped us the double